faraz2022skipq/ChatBot/README.md

 # Weather Chatbot
-This is a cloud app that answers
+This is a cloud app that answers simple question like